petobens/trueline/README.md

     number of commits behind/ahead.
 - user:
-    - `TRUELINE_USER_ROOT_COLORS=('black' 'red')`: root user foreground and background colors.
+    - `TRUELINE_USER_ROOT_COLORS=('black' 'red')`: root user foreground and background colors, when root has Trueline installed with this setting.
+    - `TRUELINE_USER_SHOW_HOST__SSH=false`: boolean variable that determines whether to show the host portion of the segment (or just the user portion) to an SSH user connecting *to the host* where this option is set.
-    - `TRUELINE_USER_SHOW_IP_SSH=false`: boolean variable that determines whether to show the ip address or hostname in a ssh connection.
+    - `TRUELINE_USER_SHOW_IP__SSH=false`: boolean variable that determines whether to show the IP address as the host portion of the segment to an SSH user connecting *to the host* where this option is set.
+    - `TRUELINE_USER_SHORT_HOSTNAME__SSH=true`: boolean variable that determines
+    whether to show the short hostname (host) or the full hostname (host.domain.com) to an SSH user connecting *to the host* where this option is set.
+    - `TRUELINE_USER_SHOW_HOST__LOCAL=false`: boolean variable that determines
+    whether to show the host portion of the segment (or just the user portion) to a local user.
-    - `TRUELINE_USER_ALWAYS_SHOW_HOSTNAME=false`: boolean variable that determines
+    - `TRUELINE_USER_SHOW_IP__LOCAL=false`: boolean variable that determines
-    whether to always show the ip address or hostname (not just in a ssh connection).
+    whether to show the IP address as the host portion of the segment to a local user.
-    - `TRUELINE_USER_SHORTEN_HOSTNAME=false`: boolean variable that determines
+    - `TRUELINE_USER_SHORT_HOSTNAME__LOCAL=true`: boolean variable that determines
-    whether to display the full hostname (host.domain.com), or the shortened hostname (host).
+    whether to show the short hostname (host) or the full hostname (host.domain.com) to a local user.
 - working_dir:
     - `TRUELINE_WORKING_DIR_SPACE_BETWEEN_PATH_SEPARATOR=true`: boolean variable that
     determines whether to add (or not) a space before and after the path separator.